-It is hard to believe, but it has been almost a month since the last Royal Caribbean ship departed for a cruise, and like so many others, I am missing the experience of being onboard.
+It is hard to believe, but it has been over a year since the last Royal Caribbean ship departed for a cruise, and like so many others, I am missing the experience of being onboard.

 With this "extended dry dock" that we are all stuck in, here are 11 things I miss when I am not on a Royal Caribbean cruise.

 In my mind, the cruise truly begins when we get onboard the first day and head up to the Windjammer for our first meal onboard.

 There is something about being in the Windjammer, seeing the smiling faces of the staff welcoming us (and of course washing our hands), that makes it feel like we are "home".

 Perhaps it has to do with the fact the morning of the cruise is filled with anticipation, energy and excitement, so sitting down in the Windjammer is the first opportunity to soak it all in.

 The excellent housekeeping service

 Every time I go on a cruise, I think I found the best stateroom attendant ever, and then I meet my new attendant who does such a great job too.

 The housekeeping staff works incredibly hard to not only keep your room and hallways clean, but they have a smile and love to chat with us.